Jim Schaus

-Jim Schaus is the Commissioner of the Southern Conference.
-Formerly, he served as athletic director at Ohio University in Athens, Ohio and Wichita State University in Wichita, Kansas.
+James Schaus is a retired sports administrator who most recently served as commissioner of the Southern Conference (SoCon).
+Before taking the SoCon position, he served as athletic director at Ohio University in Athens, Ohio and Wichita State University in Wichita, Kansas.

 Early years

 Jim Schaus is originally from Morgantown, West Virginia.
 In his later youth, after sixth grade, he grew up in West Lafayette, Indiana where he received his Bachelor's degree from Purdue University in 1983.
 He earned a Master's degree in athletics administration from West Virginia University where he was named a distinguished alumnus.

 Career

 Prior to his long career in administrating college athletics Schaus worked in the NFL where he was first an intern with the New England Patriots and later as the director of marketing for the Washington Redskins.
 He also worked for the LPGA Tour as publicity assistant.
 Before receiving an athletic director position he worked in the athletic departments at the University of Oregon, the University of Cincinnati, the University of Texas at El Paso and Northern Illinois University.